choojs/choo-website/content/reference/routing.md

 makes sense.

 Routing has a few parts to it.
 Routing must handle the browser's history API (e.g. going forward & backwards).
 It must handle anchor tags, and programmatic actions.
 There's more than a few moving pieces.

 To perform routing, Choo uses a [Trie](https://en.wikipedia.org/wiki/Trie) data structure.
-This means that our routings is fast, and the order in which routes are added doesn't matter.
+This means that our routing is fast, and the order in which routes are added doesn't matter.

 _Note: It's recommended to read the [views]('/reference/views) chapter first, as